Moses in rabbinic literature: The people worship the Golden Calf

-The Torah was intended originally only for Moses and his descendants; but he was liberal enough to give it to the people of Israel, and God approved the gift.
-According to another version, God gave the Torah to the Israelites for Moses' sake.
-Moses' burnt tongue was healed when he received the Law.
+The Torah was intended originally only for Moses and his descendants, but he was liberal enough to give it to the people of Israel; God approved the gift.
+According to another version, God gave the Torah to the Israelites for Moses's sake.
+Moses's burnt tongue was healed when he received the Law.

-As Moses was writing down the Torah, upon reaching the passage "Let us make man", he said to God, "Why dost thou give the heretics the opportunity of construing these words to mean a plurality of gods?" whereupon God replied: "Let those err that will".
-When Moses saw God write the words erekh appayim ("long-suffering"; Exodus 34:6), and asked whether God was long-suffering toward the pious only, God answered, "Toward sinners also."
+As Moses was writing down the Torah, upon reaching the passage "Let us make man", he said to God, "Why dost thou give the heretics the opportunity of construing these words to mean a plurality of gods?"
+After that, God replied: "Let those err that will".
+When Moses saw God write the words erekh appayim ("long-suffering"; see Exodus 34:6) and asked whether God was long-suffering toward the pious only, God answered, "Toward sinners also."
 When Moses said that sinners ought to perish, God answered, "You yourself will soon ask me to be long-suffering toward sinners".
-This happened soon after Israel had made the golden calf.
-Before Moses ascended to heaven he said that he would descend on the forenoon of the forty-first day.
-On that day Satan confused the world so that it appeared to be afternoon to the Israelites.
-Satan told them that Moses had died, and was thus prevented from punctually fulfilling his promise.
-He showed them a form resembling Moses suspended in the air, whereupon the people made the golden calf.
-When, in consequence of this, Moses was obliged to descend from heaven, he saw the angels of destruction, who were ready to destroy him.
-He was afraid of them; for he had lost his power over the angels when the people made the golden calf.
+This happened soon after Israel had made the Golden calf.
+Before Moses ascended to Heaven, he said he would descend on the forenoon of the forty-first day.
+On that day, Satan confused the world so that it appeared to be an afternoon to the Israelites.
+Satan told them that Moses had died and was thus prevented from punctually fulfilling his promise.
+He showed them a form resembling Moses suspended in the air; the people then made the golden calf.
+When, in consequence of this, Moses was obliged to descend from Heaven, he saw the angels of destruction who were ready to destroy him.
+He was afraid of them, for he had lost his power over the angels when the people made the golden calf.
 God, however, protected him.

-When Moses came down with the tables and saw the calf, he said to himself: "If I now give to the people the tablets, on which the interdiction against idolatry is written, they will deserve death for having made and worshiped the golden calf."
-In compassion for the Israelites he broke the tablets, in order that they might not be held responsible for having transgressed the command against idolatry.
-Moses now began to pray for the people, showing thereby his heroic, unselfish love for them.
-Gathering from the words "Let me" that Israel's fate depended on him and his prayer, he began to defend them.
-He said that Israel, having been sojourning in Egypt, where idolatry flourished, had become accustomed to this kind of worship, and could not easily be brought to desist from it.
-Moreover, God Himself had afforded the people the means of making the golden calf, since he had given them much gold and silver.
-Furthermore, God had not forbidden Israel to practise idolatry, for the singular and not the plural was used in Exodus 20:2-5, referring, therefore, only to Moses.
+When Moses came down from Mount Sinai with the tablets and saw the calf, he said to himself: "If I now give to the people the tablets, on which the interdiction against idolatry is written, they will deserve death for having made and worshiped the golden calf."
+In compassion for the Israelites, he broke the tablets so that they might not be held responsible for having transgressed the commandment against idolatry.
+Moses then began to pray for the people, showing his heroic, unselfish love for them.
+Gathering from the words "let me" that Israel's fate depended on him and his prayer, he defended them before God.
+He said that Israel, having been sojourning in Egypt where idolatry flourished, had become accustomed to this kind of worship and could not easily be brought to desist from it.
+Moreover, God had afforded the people the means of making the golden calf since God had given them much gold and silver.
+Furthermore, God had not forbidden Israel to practice idolatry; the singular, not the plural, was used in Exodus 20:2-5—referring, therefore, only to Moses.